Oxylibrium/Clarity-Community/CHAPTER3-COMMIT CONVENTIONS.md

 <footer> (optional)
 ```

 Any line of the commit message should not exceed 100 characters.
-This allows the message to be easier to read.
+This allows for the message to be easier to read.

 ## Subject line
 The subject line should contain a succinct description of the change with context and should not exceed 50 characters.

 ### Allowed `<type>`
-- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- build: changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- ci: Changes to CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- ci: changes to CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- docs: Documentation only changes
+- docs: documentation only changes
-- feat: A new feature
+- feat: a new feature
-- fix: A bug fix
+- fix: a bug fix
-- perf: A code change that improves performance
+- perf: a code change that improves performance
-- refactor: A code change that neither fixes a bug nor adds a feature
+- refactor: a code change that affects the underlying logic, but neither fixes a bug nor adds a feature
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- style: a code change that affects conformance to a style guide, but does not affect functionality
-- test: Adding missing tests or correcting existing tests
+- test: adding missing tests or correcting existing tests

 ### Allowed `<scope>`
 Scope specifies the module of the code changed by the commit, if applicable.

 ### `<subject>` text
-* use imperative, present tense: “change” not “changed” nor “changes”
+* Use imperative, present tense: “change” not “changed” nor “changes”
-* don't capitalize first letter
+* Do not capitalize the first letter
-* no single dot (.) at the end
+* No period (.) at the end

 ## Message body
-* use imperative, present tense: “change” not “changed” nor “changes”
+* Use imperative, present tense: “change” not “changed” nor “changes”
-* include motivation for the change and contrasts with previous behavior
+* Include the motivation for the change and the contrasts with previous behavior

 ## Message footer